OCiesla01/CarRental/README.md

 It splits into two sections: customer and admin.
 There are several features implemented for both sides.

+Instruction is available to read in the Instruction file.

 More information about classes is included in UML Diagram.